Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ## CSS for the Analog Clock

-Next lets go over the CSS.
-We start by simply settings `box-sizing` to `border-box` to every element,  this makes working with padding and margin a lot easier.
+Next, let's go over the CSS.
+We start by simply setting `box-sizing` to `border-box` for every element; this makes working with padding and margin much easier.

 ```css
 * {